kazaamjt/BlogContent/base/part_3.md

 ![New firewall Rules](/images/Firewall_rules_backbone.png "Added firewall rules.")

+Or for the lazy; allow all traffic from `backbone-network` to `172.16.1.1`.
-These will allow me, or someone else, to attach their laptop to the network and try to fix things, in case the VPN breaks.
+These will allow me, or someone else, to attach their laptop to the network and try to fix things, in case the VPN breaks and allow me to add the Hyper-V server to the domain.

 Anyway, back to the task at hand; moving the virtual machines.
 To do this, I have temporarily attached my own computer to the backbone network.